HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: announcementid
-   - Type: ?
+   - Type: int
    - Description: ID of the announcement card you’re marking as read, tells the server exactly which announcement to update.
-Stored as ? in the database
+Stored as int(10) in the database

 - Parameter: cid
    - Type: int